Warranty Laws By State: Everything You Need to Know

 In addition, some sellers allow buyers to pay a premium fee for an extended warranty—seller protection for product malfunctions during a period of time beyond the express warranty.
 Extended warranty regulations are typically state-specific and product-specific.
 For example, some states require sellers to maintain a certain level of reserves in order to avoid being regulated as an insurance provider.

 When considering extended warranty policies, always review the entire contract carefully.
-Some policies only offer protection for limited types of claims, redering them useless to most buyers.
-Alternatively, some warranty providers require regular product maintainance for the warranty to remain valid.
-Sometimes, self-insuring yourself by saving the money that you would have spend on the extended warranty may be your best option.
+Some policies only offer protection for limited types of claims, rendering them useless to most buyers.
+Alternatively, some warranty providers require regular product maintenance for the warranty to remain valid.
+Sometimes, self-insuring yourself by saving the money that you would have spent on the extended warranty maybe your best option.

 In addition to statutory warranty laws, there also exists a Financial Accounting Standards Board (FASB) that regulates business finances.
 For example, the FASB requires warranty issuers to provide financial reports to customers.
 In particular, warranty issuers must disclose: